thangckt/thangckt.github.io/docs/index.md

 These notes reflect neither community nor third-party rules. <br>
 These notes are random, messy, improvised, and inevitable for some rare situations but helpless for almost others.

-In essence, this is my dark valley; notwithstanding, I'm glad if you find something valid here.
+This is my dark valley in essence; howbeit, I'm glad if you find something valid here.
 In other cases, just enjoin Felix's excellent pieces; you may find interest in his last Concerto Opus 64 as I do.
 <br>

 <!--